JamesMcG13/Software-engineer/README.md

 Coursework repository

 navigate to CMD
-CD -> where your files are kep:
+CD -> where your files are kept:

-do mpm update
-node server.js
+do npm update (imports the node_modules folder) node server.js